f4pga/f4pga-arch-defs/quicklogic/README.md

 - **eblif**
     Runs Yosys synthesis and generates an EBLIF file suitable for VPR.
 The output EBLIF file is named `top.eblif`

+- **pack**
+    Runs VPR packing stage.
+The packed design is written to the `top.net` file.

+- **place**
+    Runs VPR placement stage.
+Design placement is stored in the `top.place` file.
+IO placement constraints for VPR are written to the `top_io.place` file.

 - **route**
-    Runs VPR pack, place and route flow.
-The packed design is written to the `top.net` file. design placement and routing data is stored in the `top.place` and `top.route` files respectively.
-IO placement constraints for VPR are written to the `top_io.place` file.
+    Runs VPR routing.
+Design routing data is stored in the `top.route` file.

+- **analysis**
+    Runs VPR analysis, writes post-route netlists in BLIF and Verilog format plus an SDF file with post routing timing analysis.

 - **fasm**
     Generates the FPGA assembly file (a.k.a.
 FASM) using the routed design.
 The FASM file is named `top.fasm`.

-- **bit**
-    Generates a binary bitstream file from the FASM file using the `qlfasm.py` tool.
-The bitstream is ready to be loaded to the FPGA.

-- **jlink**
-    For convenience of programming the EOS S3 SoC, the `jlink` stage generates a command script which configures the IOMUX of the SoC and loads the bitstream to the FPGA.
-The script is ready to be executed via the *JLink commander* tool.

-- **openocd**
-    The `openocd` stage generates an OpenOCD script with `load_bitstream` process which configures the IOMUX of the SoC and loads the bitstream to the FPGA.
-The script is ready to be executed via the *GDB* tool.
-To do so, connect to target with OpenOCD, append the generated script to command set: `-f top.openocd` and execute in GDB session `monitor load_bitstream`.

-- **bit_v**
-    Runs the `fasm2bels` tool on the bitstream generated by the `bit` target.
-The ``fasm2bels`` tool converts a bitstream or a FASM file to a Verilog file containing basic elements (BELs) and connections between them.
-The resulting file is named `top_bit.v`

 Executing a particular stage implies that all stages before it will be executed as well (if needed).
 They form a dependency chain.